VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/voice.md

 {{< devegg >}}

 Traditionally, It's a lot of band pass filters with envelope followers.
 That's it.
-That said, actuall implementiton, use an FFT, not a fuck load of filters.
+That said, actual implementation, use an FFT, not a fuck load of filters.
 See https://dsp.stackexchange.com/questions/1232/programming-a-vocoder

 {{< /devegg >}}